What If Companies Managed Time as Carefully as They Manage Money?

 Show me the money

-As the saying goes, you can’t manage what you can’t measure.
+As the saying goes, you can’t manage what you don’t measure.
 Time tracking offers real-time visibility into projects and surfaces key operational metrics that otherwise would remain hidden.
 It’s essential for budgeting, estimating, and compliance.
 It makes teams more productive and businesses more profitable.

 - surface key operational metrics that might otherwise remain hidden